Quick overview:

 Tip for article

-Tip: After the expiry of the 6-month period from acceptance, the burden of proof lies with the buyer.
+Tip: After the expiry of the 12-month period from acceptance, the burden of proof lies with the buyer.

 The situation is different when withdrawing from a contract of sale of a car bought from a private person

-The 6-month warranty period for hidden defects also applies here, but the burden of proof is on you.
-Therefore, it is necessary to get expert advice first and, if necessary, to have an expert’s report drawn up before contacting the original owner.
-If the claim is not accepted, a lawyer and the court will be involved.
+When buying from a private person, the consumer purchase regime does not apply.
+The buyer must point out the defect without undue delay after he could have discovered it, but no later than 6 months after taking delivery of the goods.
+It is therefore necessary to get expert advice and, if necessary, an expert’s report before contacting the original owner.
+If the claim is not accepted, a lawyer and the courts will be involved.

-How to deal with hidden defects in the car?
+How do I go about finding hidden defects in a car?

-1. Get an expert opinion from the garage.
+- Get a professional report from the garage.

-2. Then contact the buyer in writing and inform them of the hidden defect that you were not aware of at the time of sale.
+- Then contact the seller in writing and inform him of the hidden defect that you were not aware of at the time of the sale.

-3. Include in the letter the garage’s report, the date of purchase, a description of the car you bought and the hidden defect that has occurred, and a proposal for resolving the situation.
+- Include in your letter the garage’s report, the date of purchase, a description of the car you bought and the hidden defect that has occurred, and a proposal for resolving the situation.

 An available attorney advises, “Do not repair the defect in the car.
 It must remain in the same condition as the defect for the duration of the claim.
 By repairing it, you would lose the ability to make a claim.”